JoseAntonioLagares/WebTask/README.md

             #File needed to deploy NodeJS.
       -src
         --index.html
-            #View part of the aplication.
+            #The 'View' part of the application.
 Bootstrap is loaded using a CDN repository
         --main.js
-            #Controller of the app.
+            #The 'Controller' part of the app.
 The code of the operation is located in it.
       -node_modules
             #Necessary modules to deploy the app.